 Template: Privacy Impact Assessment Framework with Privacy Risk Assessment Questionnaire

-Privacy Impact Assessment is a fantastic methodology for assessing the potential privacy risks of projects, but organisations often struggle with implementation, such as clarifying when and how should be PIAs be done?
-This is a Word document you can download.
+Privacy Impact Assessment is a fantastic methodology for assessing the potential privacy risks of projects, but organisations often struggle with implementation, such as clarifying when and how PIAs should be done.
+This Privacy Impact Assessment Framework is a Word document you can download.
 It includes instructions on what information to fill in where, to help you establish a Privacy Risk Assessment Procedure, customised for your organisation.
 It includes:

 - a five-step procedure, allowing low-risk projects to be reviewed quickly, while higher-risk projects proceed to a more comprehensive PIA

 - an explanation of what is required at each point of the procedure

 - a comprehensive Privacy Risk Assessment Questionnaire, which can be applied to projects or business units across your organisation to help teams self-identify any privacy risks, gaps or weaknesses.
 The Questionnaire includes extra topics to assess if you are regulated by the GDPR, and/or if your project includes AI or other algorithmic systems.